DenWav/go-streams/readme.md

 perform on a source of iterated values.
 The pieces of the pipeline are lazily evaluated, so for example, items which fail a Filter operation will not be passed to a following Map operation (or any operation).

+This library does not depend on any other packages at runtime - all dependencies are for tests only.

 Use this library with:

 ```go